apify/actor-scraper/puppeteer-scraper/README.md

 or [Web Scraper](https://apify.com/apify/web-scraper) for simplicity.

 ## Input
 Input is provided via the pre-configured UI.
-See the tooltips for more info on the available options.
+For more info on the available options, see the tooltips in the UI or <a href="https://github.com/apifytech/actor-scraper/blob/master/puppeteer-scraper/INPUT_SCHEMA.json" target="_blank">
+Input Schema</a>.

 ## Page function
 Page function is a single JavaScript function that enables the user to control the Scraper's operation,